 Good organization design is not about coming up with a brilliant design in a room, although that’s part of the process.
 The real work of design comes in testing it, trial and error, redesigning, retesting.
-And that’s a collaborative approach, so to me this quote just kind of sums it up.
-What Peter Skillman said and in a few words, I just took a paragraph (or two) to do.
+And that’s a collaborative approach, so this quote just kind of sums it up to me.
+Peter Skillman said that I just took a paragraph (or two) to do in a few words.